golanlevin/single-line-font-resources/README.md

 #### pointwise-hershey-to-svg

-This program ([**here**](Hershey/pointwise-hershey-to-svg/) or at [editor.p5js.org](https://editor.p5js.org/golan/sketches/2PJpYMHo1)) uses the [p5.plotSvg](https://github.com/golanlevin/p5.plotSvg) library to export SVG files of the graphics rendered onscreen.
-In particular, it uses the [p5-hershey-js](https://github.com/LingDong-/p5-hershey-js) library to render classic Hershey fonts in 3 different ways:
+This program ([**here**](Hershey/pointwise-hershey-to-svg/) or at [editor.p5js.org](https://editor.p5js.org/golan/sketches/2PJpYMHo1)) also uses the [p5.plotSvg](https://github.com/golanlevin/p5.plotSvg) library to export SVG files of the graphics rendered onscreen.
+In particular, this demo shows how the [p5-hershey-js](https://github.com/LingDong-/p5-hershey-js) library can be used to render Hershey fonts in 3 different ways:

 1. "Simple", using Lingdong's library API;
 2. "Custom", allowing for your own pointwise manipulations;